-A game in the fives means that you really should read the the review, to find out exactly what the reviewer had problems with.
+A game in the fives means that you really should read the review, to find out exactly what the reviewer had problems with.
 You may decide the game is worth taking a chance on.
-I realize that each one of us have different levels of tolerance for specific game issues, such as difficulty spikes, annoying controls, glitchy graphics, etc. While you still may find some redeeming qualities here, the reviewer didn’t care for most of what was being offered by the developer.
+I realize that each one of us has different levels of tolerance for specific game issues, such as difficulty spikes, annoying controls, glitchy graphics, etc. While you still may find some redeeming qualities here, the reviewer didn’t care for most of what was being offered by the developer.

 Bottom of the eShop

 A bad game means that you should probably pass on it.
 Games rated in this range usually contain broken gameplay mechanics, horrible bugs, lazy design, or some combination of factors that makes it a verifiable mess.
 Is it possible you’ll still like a game that’s been given a four?
 Sure, perhaps.
 Just don’t count on it happening very often.

 I have memories ( or are they nightmares?) about saving money just so I could go out and purchase a certain movie-licensed game.
 All those chores, for nothing… The game turned out to be hot garbage.
 The game I’m referring to?
 E.T. on the Atari 2600.
 (Yes, 10 year old me spent his hard-earned money on that disaster…) Just avoid any games given a Terrible rating.
 It’s called that for a reason.